CoralineAda/ephemeral/README.md

 ephemeral
 =========

-Ephemeral was created at Trunk Club to bring ORM-like functionality to non-persisted objects.
+Ephemeral brings ORM-like functionality to non-persisted objects.
 The anticipated use case is for an application that consumes an API and materializes one or more collections of objects from a JSON response or XML response.

-Please note that Ephemeral is currently in beta and is probably not ready for production use.
+Another frequent use involves providing relations and scopes to POROs (plain old Ruby objects).

 Example the First
 =================